FireNick44/webportfolio/README.md

 ## How it's made
 The project was created with HTML, SCSS and JavaScript.
 No JavaScript libraries were used.
 My ambition was to create a fast website, so I did not want to download unnecessary files.
-As an alternative to this I also planned a loader.
+As an alternative to this, I also planned a loader.

 [Design desktop loader](./.github/img/webLoad.png)